Ankbzpx/my-personal-knowledge-cache/vault/code-read.igl.marching-cubes.md

 updated: 1648528334896
 created: 1648528334896
 ---
-Construct vertices and faces from grid sampled values, based on each grid's 8 vertices values and iso-surface value
+Construct vertices and faces from grid sample points.
+For each cube:
+1. Determine cube type by comparing each cube's 8 corner values with iso-surface value
+2. Query its vertex and face config from predetermined $2^8$-entry table

 ## Implementation